Kiran6248/MS3-bazaar/README.md

 The aim of making this site is to make a website that has CRUD mechanism and Database access functionality.
-I decided to make a Second-Hand good buying and selling site, which will work as a platform for peoples to meet potential buyers for their things, as well buyers can find items at reasonable rates.
+I decided to make a Second-Hand good buying and selling site, which will work as a platform for peoples to meet potential buyers for their things, as well as buyers can find items at reasonable rates.

 ### **Scope**